NCHS-CS/nchs-cs.github.io/advanced-topics/final-project/design-document.md

 Provide a brief description of your project idea (2-3 sentences).
 Explain what your program will do and how it will use Java Swing for graphical development.

-**MVP**

-(Minimum Viable Product).
-Describe the absolute fewest pieces of functionality that defines success.
-See the section below that describes more details on the different feature __levels__.
-This is not your target set of functionality from above.
-It should describe the set of features you’re confident to complete by midway through your project timeline.

-**Purpose & Motivation:**
+### Purpose & Motivation:

 Why did you choose this project?
 What do you hope to learn or accomplish?

-**Project Scope & Features**
+### Project Scope & Features

-**Core Features:**

-List at least **three main features** that your Java Swing application will include.
-Examples:

-- Interactive buttons and menus
-- Dynamic animations
-- User input handling (e.g., keyboard/mouse events)

-**Additional Features:**

-What extra features or stretch goals are you planning to implement if time permits?

-Stretch Features: List the features that are bonus and completely unnecessary.
-These will be added only as time permits.

 The difference between **Minimum Viable Product (MVP) features** and **core features** lies in their purpose, scope, and timing in product development.

+{: .notice-title }
+> Key Difference
+>
+> MVP features focus on quick validation (often to allow changes to the product specification to adjust to user testing), while core features focus on delivering a complete, competitive, and sustainable product.

-### **MVP Features**
+### MVP Features
-- **Definition:** The minimum set of features required to make a product functional and deliver value to early adopters.
+- **Definition:** `Minimum Viable Product.` The minimum set of features required to make a product functional and deliver value to early adopters or testers.
 - **Purpose:** To validate an idea, test market demand, and gather user feedback with minimal effort.
 You can use this step of development to try out some of your ideas on your fellow classmates _well before the final project due date._
 - **Scope:** Limited to essential functionalities that solve the primary problem.
 - **Timing:** Released in the earliest stage of development to test hypotheses.
 - **Examples:**
   - A ride-sharing app MVP might only allow users to request a ride and drivers to accept it (without payment integration or advanced route optimization).

-### **Core Features**
+### Core Features
 - **Definition:** The fundamental and defining features of a product that provide its long-term value.
 - **Purpose:** To sustain and grow the product, enhancing user experience and differentiation.
 This should be your goal for the finished product.
 - **Scope:** A broader set of functionalities beyond the MVP, including optimizations, competitive advantages, and scalability.